IgniteUI/igniteui-xplat-docs/doc/en/components/scheduling/calendar.md

 ### Selection Modes

-By default the `Calendar` is using single selection mode but you can changed it by setting the `Selection` property as shown in this example.
+Users can choose from three different selection modes - single selection, multiple selection or range selection.
+By default, the `Calendar` is using single selection mode but you can change it by setting the `Selection` property as shown in this example.

 ```html
 <igc-calendar selection="multiple"></igc-calendar>